Boeing 737: Military

 Many countries operate the 737 passenger, BBJ, and cargo variants in government or military applications.
 Users with 737s include:

 Orders and deliveries

+Orders

 The 737 had the highest, cumulative orders for any airliner until surpassed by the A320 family in October 2019.
 In that year, 737 orders dropped by 90%, as 737 MAX orders dried up after the March grounding.
 The 737 MAX backlog fell by 182, mainly due to the Jet Airways bankruptcy, a drop in Boeing's airliner backlog was a first in at least the past 30 years.